-If your anything like my family, chicken wings are #1 on the list of favorite things to eat.
+If you are anything like my family, Crispy Chicken Wings are #1 on the list of favorite things to eat.
 But we usually end up going out for them, and due to their rising popularity, this once budget-friendly treat now costs an arm and a leg.
-We often leave slightly disappointed in the service or temperature of the food, so its time for homemade Crispy Chicken Wings!
+We often leave slightly disappointed in the service or temperature of the food, so it's time for my foolproof homemade version.

 They are actually a lot easier to make than they might sound, and the mega bonus is that this recipe doesn't require a deep fat fryer or even a mess to clean up.

-As long as you make sure your chicken wings are fully thawed and as dry as possible before seasoning and tossing them in the oven, you are guaranteed crispy and delicious oven-fried chicken wings.
+Be sure your chicken wings are fully thawed and as dry as possible before seasoning and tossing them in the oven.
+It helps you guarantee crispy and delicious oven-fried chicken wings.

-I will share a little more on the importance of using salt below, but seasoning the wings and tossing them in a little bit of oil will help remove excess moisture and crisp the wings to perfection in the oven.
+I will share a little more on the importance of using salt below.
+Seasoning the wings and tossing them in a little bit of oil will help remove excess moisture.
+It will also crisp the wings to perfection in the oven.

 Toss your dried wings in a little olive oil, salt, and pepper and they are ready for the oven.
 Place them on a foil-lined baking sheet and bake at 450 degrees for 18 minutes.
-They will bake for about a total of 35-40 minutes but after 18 min I drain any liquid off that has accumulated on the pan.
+They will bake for about a total of 35-40 minutes.
+After 18 min I drain any liquid off that has accumulated on the pan.

 Doing this is integral to getting perfectly crisp wings.
 I just drain the juices into the sink and toss the pan back into the oven.
 The last 20 minutes in the oven is when they will crisp the most.

 Now because we seasoned them well, they can be eaten as is, or you can enhance them with a sauce.
-I love to toss them in a classic buffalo sauce, but use your favorite.
-I even throw them in some Teriyaki from time to time.
+I love to toss them in a classic buffalo sauce but use your favorite.
+Teriyaki Is great to toss them in from time to time too!

 I am quickly becoming more and more of a fan of cooking at home.
-I can create meals at a much more cost-effective price, I don't have to leave a tip even when I get poor service, and I always get HOT food.
+Creating meals at a much more cost-effective price.
+I don't have to leave a tip even when I get poor service, and I always get HOT food.

 This bag of chicken wings and a bottle of sauce can feed a family of 4-5 people for about $25.
 When my family goes out to eat at our favorite wing restaurant the bill is usually around $75+ for 4 people!!!
 WHAT!?